Himanshu0670/Appium/Appium documentation.md

 2. Go to apk file folder
 3. Drag & drop that apk file to virtual device
 -----

+## What is appPackage & appActivity

+- appPackage - The package name of the app you want to inspect.
+- appActivity - The main activity of the app you want to inspect.This is used to start the app & bring it to the forground.

 ## How to find `appPackage` and `appActivity` in a app Real/Virtual device

+There are two ways to find the `appPackage` and `appActivity` in a app Real/Virtual devices:-

+- **Real device only you can download & install `Apk info` named app.**
-To find the `appPackage` and `appActivity` in a app Real/Virtual devices using adb (Android Debug Bridge) on Windows, follow these steps:
+- **Real/Virtual devices using adb (Android Debug Bridge) on Windows, follow these steps:**

 1. Open command prompt & type:
 `adb devices`